 Ski Profile: Camber vs. Rocker

 A ski’s profile is a major contributor to its overall performance.
-In 2022, the market is full of skis with all kinds of different profiles, from traditional to experimental and everything in between.
+Today, the market is full of skis with all kinds of different profiles, from traditional to experimental and everything in between.

-Skis with a more traditional camber profile are shaped like the letter “C” and rise up underneath the foot, making contact with the ground at the tip and the tail.
+Skis with a more traditional camber profile are shaped like an upside-down letter “C” and rise up underneath the foot, making contact with the ground at the tip and the tail.
 While skiing, your body weight pushes the base of the ski against the snow.

 During turns, the camber shape provides some lift and pop, which propels you into your next turn.
 For pure carving purposes, traditional camber is still the leading ski profile, and many skis on this list feature some variation on the traditional camber shape.

-A rocker profile is shaped like a banana — the tip and tail of the ski are lifted higher than the underfoot area.
+A rocker profile is the opposite and shaped like a banana — the tip and tail of the ski are lifted higher than the underfoot area.
 Rocker profiles are newer to the ski design world, but they have plenty of advantages.

 Many of the leading all-mountain skis have a hybrid profile that combines aspects of camber and rocker.
 To learn more about ski profiles and the nuanced differences between them, check out this handy video from snow sports retailer evo.